touchlab/KMMBridge/docs/COCOAPODS_GITHUB_PODSPEC.md

 ![img_1.png](settings_secrets.png)

 Click *Add Secret* and name your secret `PODSPEC_SSH_KEY`.
-You must match this secret name exactly for the KMM Bridge GitHub workflow to work properly.
+You must match this secret name exactly for the KMMBridge GitHub workflow to work properly.

 Paste the entire contents of `deploykey` into the *Secrets* field then click *Add Secret*

 ![img.png](add_secret_ssh.png)

-Once these keys are added, you can use the KMM Bridge workflow to handle adding the key to the ssh agent and calling the publish task to push a remote podspec to your podspec repo.
+Once these keys are added, you can use the KMMBridge workflow to handle adding the key to the ssh agent and calling the publish task to push a remote podspec to your podspec repo.
 For a more manual workflow setup, see [this section](https://github.com/touchlab/KMMBridgeGithubWorkflow/blob/f6075b60151caf15b8759c811b0d2458fbdd08a7/.github/workflows/faktorybuild.yml#L21) in our workflow to see how the deploy key is used.